rachanonsomtha/CCrossValidation/README.md

 the way variable scoping is done in R. It creates a temporary global variable of the test data and removes that each time the pruning is completed. (read here for some details read here for details: http://cran.r-project.org/web/packages/car/vignettes/embedding.pdf).

+# Generic functions
 # plot.cv.performance
 A simple function that plots the data using the ROCR library and its plot function.
 It plots the true positive rate, false positive rate for both the cross validation and validation set results.
 The cross validation error bounds are based on 2 standard deviations.

 The tree based cutoffs for ROC curve are sharper than LDA, so you will see a less wiggly line.

+# getAUCVector
+ARGS: object of class CCrossValidation.LDA or CCrossValidation.Tree
+RETS: vector with length equal to number of boot cycles
+Returns the cross validation AUC score which can be used to calculate the quantiles and other statistics.

+# getCutoffTprFprCrossValidation
+ARGS: object of class CCrossValidation.LDA
+Currently it does not work with CCrossValidation.Tree class object, due to different lengths of vectors returned on each bootstrap, and will be eventually added.
+RETS: data.frame with 4 variables: (median of the boot strap vector)
+1- cutoff posterior probability for predicted class
+2- true positive rate
+3- false positive rate
+4- rate of change of the function slope, i.e. tpr/fpr.
+Can be used for selecting points where rate of change is slow or fast.

 # CVariableSelection
 Class to perform variable selection using Random Forests and Exhaustive subset selection, and plot the results